OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 (iii) any activity related to your account, be it by you or by any other person accessing your account with or without your consent unless such activity was caused by the act or default of SoundCloud.

-Data Protection, Privacy and Cookies
+Data protection, privacy and cookies

 All personal data that you provide to us in connection with your use of the Platform is collected, stored, used and disclosed by SoundCloud in accordance with our Privacy Policy.
 In addition, in common with most online services, we use cookies to help us understand how people are using the Platform, so that we can continue to improve the service we offer.
 Our use of cookies, and how to disable cookies, is explained in our Cookies Policy.
 By accepting these Terms of Use and using the Platform, you also accept the terms of the Privacy Policy and our Cookies Policy.